IdeaSpaceVR/IdeaSpace/README.md

 ### Content Management System
 Manage your virtual reality spaces and assets like you would manage blog posts.
 Run it on your own server.
-All you need is PHP and a database (eg. MySQL, MariaDB).
+All you need is PHP and a database (MySQL or MariaDB).

-### VR Themes
+### Themes
-Download and install new themes and create a virtual reality website.
-Or create your own theme with the Theme API.
-[Take a look at our theme directory](https://www.ideaspacevr.org/themes), there might not be many themes yet, but it is constantly growing.
+Download and install themes and create a 3D/VR website.
+Or create your own theme with the Theme API [Take a look at our theme directory](https://www.ideaspacevr.org/themes).
+A theme can be anything - a 360 photo tour, a 3D artist portfolio, an interactive video or a blog in VR.

-### Based on WebVR Standard
+### Based on WebVR API
-IdeaSpaceVR is using WebVR for interactive VR experiences that is compatible with all modern web browsers on PC and mobile.
+IdeaSpaceVR is using WebVR for interactive 3D and VR experiences that is compatible with all modern web browsers on desktop, mobile and VR headsets.
 Therefore... we love [A-Frame](https://github.com/aframevr/aframe)!

 ## Download Latest Release